 After the paper prototyping, the next in line is Wireframing.
 After the base foundation of the product is laid out on paper, it is time to start progressing to a digital medium.
 A digital medium offers more flexibility and fidelity.
 Wireframes are the more detailed prototypes on paper.
 They are kind of the skeleton for your product.
 Mostly monochromatic using only boxes and lines.

 Generally, you can create digital wireframes using tools like Adobe XD, Balsamiq Wireframe, MockFlow etc. The best part is, you do not have to consider details like colours, fonts, aesthetics of visual elements and interactions in wireframes.
-With less attention to the particulars, a designer has his focus on essential things like functionality, workflow, information architecture, etc. Meanwhile, you may also check our blog post on ideation and seeking possible solutions are part of which stage here!
+With less attention to the particulars, a designer has his focuses on essential things like functionality, workflow, information architecture, etc. Meanwhile, you may also check our blog post on ideation and seeking possible solutions are part of which stage here!

 After creating low fidelity, the next step is high-fidelity wireframes that refer to more details and simple interactions.